Nithur-M/work-from-anywhere/project-manager-jobs.md

 </ul><div>
 <br><br>
 </div><div><strong>What we expect from you</strong></div><ul>
+<li>At least 1 year proven experience in a Tech Project Management Role</li>
 <li>Have a proven experience in agile methodologies preferably with development teams.</li>
 <li>Outstanding communication skills in English.</li>
 <li>Can deal with uncertainty around business requirements.</li>